 Superman smiled briefly and said, “I appreciate that, Comet.
 Now, I think I’d better go.”
 He flew off, and the heroes wandered home sadly.

 “No, it’s me!
-Really,” she said.
+Really,” said an attractive blonde woman who was indeed an almost-exact duplicate of Supergirl herself.
 “I am not Tala, and I’m not the Supergirl who died.
 I’m the Supergirl of Earth-Prime, and I made my way here, as if drawn by the presence of the fake Girl of Steel.
 I’m alone and in need of friends.
 Please, please help me!”

 Tears poured down her lovely face, and she sobbed in Comet’s arms.
 Here we go again, he thought.